yanyangcqupt/PICE-GNN-for-Cascading-Failure-Prediction/README.md

 The source code in this repository is released under the MIT License.

-Due to data confidentiality, power system security considerations, and file size limitations, the full datasets used in the paper are not publicly uploaded to this repository.
-Researchers who are interested in the datasets may contact the corresponding author for reasonable academic use.
+To facilitate reproducibility, the dataset of the IEEE 39-bus system is provided in this repository as an example case for experimental testing.
+Due to data confidentiality, power system security considerations, and large file sizes, the full datasets of the IEEE 118-bus system and the Polish 2383-bus system are not publicly uploaded.
+Researchers who are interested in these datasets may contact the corresponding author for reasonable academic use.